 Find out more

 We want to get to know you and for you to get to know us, so we are offering a variety of visit experiences.
-Join us to see campus and to hear from staff, faculty and RWU students about their experiences.
-You can connect with us virtually and/or in-person!
+Join us in-person or virtually to see campus and to hear from staff, faculty and RWU students about their experiences.
+Have questions?
+Text us Monday through Friday from 8:30 a.m. to 5 p.m.
+EST at 401-479-0268 or 401-479-0790.

 Love where you live!
 Learn more about Bristol, Rhode Island, and all the town and community has to offer.